-Upon enrollment, non-native English-speaking students are evaluated for placement into the ESL program.
+Upon enrollment, non-native English-speaking students are evaluated for placement into the ELD program.
 Achievement House adheres to the WIDA English Language Proficiency Standards and employs the WIDA Screener to accurately determine a student’s English language proficiency.
 If it is determined that a student would benefit from English language development support, an individualized program is implemented to best help your student develop English language proficiency while achieving grade-level content standards.

-Four different sections of ESL support the needs of students.
-Newcomer EL (NEL) serves the needs of brand-new english learners acquiring basic English skills, Beginning EL (BEL) serves the needs of students in levels 1-2 (Entering and Beginning), Intermediate EL (IEL) serves the needs of students in levels 3-4 (Developing and Expanding), and Advanced EL (AEL) serves the needs of students in level 5 (Bridging).
+Four different sections of ELD support the needs of students.
+Newcomer EL (NEL) serves the needs of brand-new English learners acquiring basic English skills, Beginning EL (BEL) serves the needs of students in levels 1-2 (Entering and Beginning), Intermediate EL (IEL) serves the needs of students in levels 3-4 (Developing and Expanding), and Advanced EL (AEL) serves the needs of students in level 5 (Bridging).
 We also offer a highly individualized, intensive Newcomer course so that brand-new English Learners can acquire basic English proficiency for success in school.

-High school students earn credit upon successfully completing each year of ESL.
+High school students earn credit upon successfully completing each year of ELD.
 Achievement House English Learners can truly achieve the proficiency and literacy to effectively communicate in English, excel in their academic courses, and realize their higher education and professional goals after graduation.

 The Newcomer EL course is specially designed for recent immigrants who have little or no English proficiency.
 Students in this program develop linguistic survival skills and support as they begin to adapt to their new culture.
 Placement in this class is based on scores on the WIDA ACCESS or WIDA Screener and teacher input.